-Doctors have a vast amount of knowledge to help them, but you are still the person who knows most about your symptoms, and our aim is to make you feel empowered to make suggestions and arrive at a diagnosis together with your doctor.
+Doctors have a vast amount of knowledge to help them, but you are still the person who knows most about your symptoms, and our aim is to make you feel empowered to make suggestions and decide on the best course of action together with your doctor.
 Here are some tips that can help you through the process.

 When in doubt

-Often misdiagnoses are made because the symptoms are an unusual presentation of a common condition, or perhaps the condition isn’t very common so the doctor simply didn’t think about it.
-We all too often accept the first diagnosis we are given without questioning it, even if we doubt it is the correct one: this is the perfect time to use Isabel.
+Often the symptoms may be an unusual presentation of a common condition, or perhaps the condition isn’t very common so the doctor simply didn’t think about it.
+We all too often accept the first answer we are given without questioning it, even if we doubt it is the correct one: this is the perfect time to use Isabel.

-Entering your symptoms into the Symptom Checker will allow you to research all the possible conditions in your own time, find the one that best fits your symptoms, and then discuss this with your doctor.
+Entering your symptoms into the Symptom Checker will allow you to research all the possible conditions in your own time, and then discuss with your doctor.

 If you just can’t decide whether you can wait to see you family doctor or should be going straight away to the Emergency Department, the ‘Where to get care’ triage function can help you make the right decision.